NeedleInAJayStack/haystack-seed/README.md

 # Haystack Seed

-This repo can be used to seed a Haxall database with demo data.
+This repo stores demo data and can push it to a Haystack API.

-It was used in
+It was used to populate a Haxall server for my Grafana Haystack Plugin presentation at Haystack Connect 2023.

 ## Usage

+First start up a Haystack API.
+If you don't already have one, [here is a docker image](https://hub.docker.com/repository/docker/needleinajaystack/haxall/general) that can start a local Haxall instance.

 To provide credentials, create a `.env` folder in this directory that sets the `HAYSTACK_URL`, `HAYSTACK_USERNAME`, and `HAYSTACK_PASSWORD` environment variables.
 For example: